AntonMoustache/handbooks/developers-handbook.md

 Beyond a readme the best kind of documentation you can have is [clean code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?ie=UTF8&qid=1432230912&sr=8-1&keywords=clean+code).

-If you're writing code that other people depend on, for example a library or package, then [keeping a changelog](http://keepachangelog.com/) is a very good idea.
+If you’re writing code that other people depend on, for example a library or package, then [keeping a changelog](http://keepachangelog.com/) is a very good idea.